Tobiaskr12/SingularCI/README.md

 SingularCI is a NodeJS project written in TypeScript.
 In order to support non-NodeJS projects, the NPM package [pkg](https://www.npmjs.com/package/pkg) is used to wrap the system in executables for Windows, OS X and Linux.
 This means that you can use SingularCI with virtually any project on any computer.

 ## Getting Started
 SingularCI can be installed as an NPM package or downloaded as a set of executeables.
 Regardless of which approach you choose, the first step is to add a `.singularci.yml` file to the root of your repository.
 This is the file where you write your pipelines.
-To learn more about how to structure this file and which keywords you can use, please see the [schema validation file]().
-(Not a valid link yet!)
+To learn more about how to structure this file and which keywords you can use, please see the [DSL keywords documentation](https://github.com/Tobiaskr12/SingularCI/blob/main/documentation/dsl_keywords_documentation.yml).

 #### NodeJS
 If you want to use SingularCI in a NodeJS project, the easiest way to do it is by installing the [NPM package](https://www.npmjs.com/package/singularci) by running: